rogaha/devops/README.md

     Update the `[runners.docker]` configuration section in `config.toml` to match the example below replacing the obvious placeholder `XXXXX` with the relevant value.

+    Few notes:
+    1. `privileged = true` allows for the build pipeline to take advantage of caching of multistage docker containers.
+    2. No AWS access/secret keys should be necessary in this file as the attached AWS IAM role should handle dynamically providing credentials.
     ```yaml
       environment = ["GOPROXY=https://goproxy.io"]
       [runners.docker]